-Child protection should consider making an unborn child report if the mother is subject to protection intervention or a protection order.
+Child Protection should consider making an unborn child report if the mother is subject to protection intervention or a protection order.
 The child protection practitioner should consult with their supervisor regarding whether an unborn report should be made, considering current and previous risk assessments.

 A category one incident report must be completed where a young woman residing in out-of-home care, subject to a family reunification order, care by Secretary order or long-term care order, is pregnant.